-The members of the Board appointed Mr. Youmeshwar Ramdhony as Chief Executive Officer ("CEO") of the Company on 10th April 2017.
+The members of the Board appointed Mr. Youmeshwar Ramdhony as Chief Executive Officer ("CEO") and executive director of the Company on 10 April 2017.
 In his capacity as CEO, Mr. Ramdhony is involved in the day to day running of the business and ensures that information pertaining to the day to day management of the Company are communicated to the Board.
 Alongside the CEO, the Board has appointed an additional executive director, namely Mr. Ashwin Bhimal Ramlochun, who is also involved in managing the daily affairs of the Company.
+Mr. Frank Brusco was also appointed as an Executive Director with effect from 27 May 2019.
+As at 31 December 2019, the board comprised of independent non-executive directors and executive directors.